 It’s critical to revisit corporate goals and technological capabilities, as well as to outline forthcoming adjustments.
 The next stage, searching and investigating, will be easier if you have your precise needs categorized and listed.
 There is a large number of headless commerce solutions available now.
 As a result, it’s necessary to keep track of them all.

-You’ve probably determined which one to go with after reading the fundamental differences between traditional and headless e-commerce.
+You’ve probably determined which one to go with after reading the fundamental differences between Headless Commerce vs Traditional Commerce.
 There is no clear-cut solution to e-commerce supremacy because both offer advantages and disadvantages.
 However, by examining the factors listed above as well as your particular business needs, you should be able to make an informed conclusion.